appcues/recruiting-ui/README.md

   - Addressing areas where best practices are not being followed (in usage of third-party libraries, for example)
 - We **do** value unit tests for newly-added code.
 - We **do** value seeing good development habits and clear communication skills.
 Treat this PR like you would treat one at work!
+- We do value your knowledge and wisdom beyond the time limit provided.
+Please include a write-up within the PR for what future improvements within the project you would encourage and why.

 ### Submitting your work